Opera

 Basel Chamber Orchestra

-Anna Troxler Violin & concertmaster
+Anna Troxler Violin & musical direction

-Christoph Dangel Cello & concertmaster
+Christoph Dangel Cello & musical direction

 The performance on Saturday 27.
 June is part of Festival-Subscription III.